How It Works

 3. 03

-Decoy tokenises.
+Decoy dehydrates the data.
 Each flagged entity is replaced with a stable opaque token: [C_xxxx] for companies, [P_xxxx] for people, [N_xxxx] for numbers.
 The token-to-value mapping is held in your browser memory only.

 4. 04